robertmoore40/reactjs-expensetracker/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-This is an expense tracker based around reactjs
+This is an state driven expense tracker in reactjs

 A vanilla javascript program of the same type  is also in my repo